diodechain/website/_posts/2019-10-03-diode-frequently-asked-questions.md

 To mine in the test network you can checkout the mining software from [https://github.com/diodechain/diode_server_ex](https://github.com/diodechain/diode_server_ex).
 Put it up on your server and start.

 As a Maker with an embedded project:
 We are currently working on a README to get started.
-Come October onboarding and getting your devices into the Web3 should be straight forward on our test network.
+Come October on-boarding and getting your devices into the Web3 should be straight forward on our test network.

 As a Code Contributor:
-Check out our source code on Github [https://github.com/diodechain](https://github.com/diodechain).
+Check out our source code on GitHub [https://github.com/diodechain](https://github.com/diodechain).
 There is tons to do both in research and development.
 We’re working on publishing a list of tickets and tasks in the meantime.
 Contact us via Telegram group @diode_chain if you’re curious to help.

 ### How can Diode compete with IOTA?